 We are also exposed to changes in interest rates on our debt hedges, variable rate debt and changes in foreign currency rates for our business conducted in Canada using Canadian dollars.
 We do not believe an immediate 10 percent increase or decrease in interest rates or foreign currency rates would have a material effect on our operating results or cash flows.

-For more information regarding the interest rate risk related to our short-term debt, please see the Liquidity and Capital Resources - Debt section of Item 7.
+Information regarding NJR's interest rate risk can be found in the Liquidity and Capital Resources - Debt section of Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.

 Effects of Inflation